Psyshadow/HCIclone/README.md

 This clustering was helpful to further understand the projects goals and important framework.

-### User Needs
+### User-Needs
 To gain an understanding of the user-needs all team members contacted start-ups.
 The start-up creators have been interview to gain knowledge on what they would have expected if they would have had access to such a learning platform.

-The user needs are extracted from the common needs of the interviews conducted with start ups and pose the requirements for our platform:
+The user-needs are extracted from the common needs of the interviews conducted with start-ups and pose the requirements for our platform:

 General Needs:
 - Mentoring